Checkout shocks changing shopping: the new era of retail payments

 Every time a digital action takes place, it leaves a trace, and digital payments are no exception.
 As a result, the ubiquity of these payments is producing masses of data on payment preferences and shopping habits.

-With the core aim of retailers being to encourage further payments, and payment firms sharing this goal, the latter is providing both parties with the means to make this a reality.
-For example, marketers can now ascertain what sort of products people like and at what time during the week they buy them; and payment firms can intuitively decipher which payment option to prioritise on checkout based on products being bought if they are typically purchased by a certain demographic.
+With the core aim of retailers and hospitality firms being to encourage further payments, and payment firms sharing this goal, the latter is providing both parties with the means to make this a reality.
+For example, marketers can now ascertain what sort of products and services people like and at what time during the week they buy them; and payment firms can intuitively decipher which payment option to prioritise on checkout based on products being bought if they are typically purchased by a certain demographic.

 Payments are therefore becoming a sustainable, circular ecosystem in their own right – every time a payment is made, it produces data which can increase the chances of further ones being made.